 - 2 rounded teaspoons gelatin (I use Great Lakes Gelatin – this is adds a little thickness to the milk without having to use powdered milk or forking over more money for raw cream)

-- 6 oz. yogurt (I haven’t had success using the yogurt I’ve already made to make more yogurt and I’m too lazy to maintain a pure seed starter, so I’ve had luck with Brown Cow Cream Top Plain Yogurt)
+- 6 oz. yogurt (I haven’t had success using the yogurt I’ve already made to make more yogurt and I’m too lazy to maintain a pure seed starter, so I’ve used store-bought yogurt with success)

 After I measure out my milk, I pour it into a pan and set it on the stove over medium heat.
 Some say to use a double-boiler so as not to scald the milk, but this method has always worked fine for me (and dirtying fewer dishes than I need to is a good thing!).
 I also rest the thermometer on the edge of the pan, checking it periodically so I know when it gets to 110°F.